department-of-veterans-affairs/va.gov-team/octo/product/README.md

-# OCTO Product Operations
+# OCTO Product
-The `product operations` directory contains standards, templates, and other resources specific to the product management discipline that help teams maintain high-quality product development practices.
+The `product` directory contains standards, templates, and other resources specific to the product management discipline that help OCTO teams maintain high-quality product development practices.